 - Walking reduces the risk of breast and colon cancer.
 Women who performed the equivalent of one hour and 15 minutes to two and a half hours per week of brisk walking had an 18% decreased risk of breast cancer compared with inactive women.
 Many studies have shown that exercise can prevent colon cancer and even if an individual person develops colon cancer, the benefits of exercise appear to continue both by increasing quality of life and reducing mortality.

 I don’t know if I've convinced you yet, but starting a walking program is a great way to kick start the New Year!
 Write down your fitness goals.
 Put a sticky note on your bathroom mirror that asks, "Did you exercise today?" or a picture of yourself 20+ pounds lighter.
-Come visit Janet at Heathy Steps and get a new pair of shoes to start your program.
-(She gives great advice as well).
-Make 2009 your year to keep your New Years resolution and become your ideal self!
+Come visit Heathy Steps and get a new pair of shoes to start your program.
+Make this your year to keep your New Years resolution and become your ideal self!

 Walk...to Run Happy!